eltorocorp/nobslogger/README.md

     ServiceName:       "foo-service",
 })

-logger := loggerSvc.NewContext("first logger", "this is one of two loggers we'll establish")
+logger := loggerSvc.NewContext("first logger", "this is one of two log contexts we'll establish")

 go func() {
     logger.DebugD("This is on one goroutine", "details!")